StrTks/with-you-legal/README.md

 - [Google Privacy Policy](https://policies.google.com/privacy)
 - [How Google uses information from sites or apps that use our services](https://policies.google.com/technologies/partner-sites)

+**iOS App Tracking Transparency:** On iPhone and iPad, the App may show Apple’s system prompt asking whether to allow tracking across other companies’ apps and websites.
+This uses the advertising identifier (IDFA) only if you tap **Allow**.
+If you tap **Ask App Not to Track**, ads may still appear but are typically less personalized.
+You can change your choice later in **Settings → Privacy & Security → Tracking**.

 You can limit ad personalization on your device:

 - **Android:** Google Settings → Ads, or equivalent device settings.
-- **iOS:** Settings → Privacy & Security → Apple Advertising / Tracking (options vary by iOS version).
+- **iOS:** Settings → Privacy & Security → Tracking / Apple Advertising (options vary by iOS version).

 The App may apply **content rating** and **frequency limits** for ads in the App’s code; this does not change that Google’s SDK processes data as described above when ads load.